4ools/learning-path/README.md

 [Here](https://docs.google.com/spreadsheets/d/1AE_pTdam834bY3tTOUYwoBClUhHo1IqwUCSte5XpACc/edit?usp=sharing) is the google doc with the list of things that are currently being done.
 There is also a tab on the sheet for notes, which is an informal list of notes taken while watching courses etc. These notes could also be just the name of something.

-[Here](https://drive.google.com/file/d/1goXerxrahl2MmfpI_cyDzN8Kk1rEbc3o/view?usp=sharing) Is a diagram of the topics grouped by subject / tech
+[Here](https://drive.google.com/file/d/1goXerxrahl2MmfpI_cyDzN8Kk1rEbc3o/view?usp=sharing) Is a diagram of the topics grouped by subject / tech.
+You need to open the diagram to be able to click on the links for the resources.

 Many of the learning courses are done on [Front end Masters](http://frontendmasters.com).
 I would really advise getting an account there if you want to stay up to date with all things in the front end world.